It can all be a little confusing can’t it?

 For appetizers, you’re safe to go for Vegetable Pakoras, Samosas or Vegetable Bhaji.
 And why wouldn’t you!
 I also love the mint chutney that often accompany these, and that’s vegan approved too.

 When it comes to bread, know that while Naan is traditionally vegan, most restaurants use yogurt, so I’d avoid it.
-Roti, Lacha Parantha (my personal fave) & Papadams are safe, but you’ll want to request they are plain and not brushed with butter.
+Roti and Papadams (and sometimes Lacha Parantha my personal fave) are safe, but you’ll want to request they are plain and not brushed with butter.

 When it comes to curries, you’re almost always safe with Chana Masala, Aloo Gobi & Daal (This one is technically a soup).
 I’ve also found Eggplant Bharta to be vegan in most spots.